More than half of the largest lakes are drying up

 The researchers from Colorado also had good news: around a quarter of the bodies of water examined worldwide (24 percent) recorded an increase in water volume.
 These were mostly lakes in sparsely populated regions, including the inner Tibetan Plateau, the Great Plains of the United States, and areas with new reservoirs such as the Yangtze River Basins (China), Mekong River Basins (Southeast Asia), and Nile River Basins (Africa). ).
 In Germany, the Müritz in Mecklenburg-Western Pomerania was one of the lakes with a growing water volume.

-In addition, the scientists also proposed solutions as to how the water shortage can be counteracted.
+In addition, the scientists also proposed solutions on how to deal with the water shortage.
 “If human consumption is an important factor behind the decline in lake water storage, we can adapt and explore new strategies to mitigate the decline on a large scale,” said co-author According to a report by the German Press Agency, Ben Livneh.
 Lake Sevan in Armenia is an example where regulation of water withdrawal has ensured that the volume has increased.

 Geophysicist Sarah Cooley from the University of Oregon emphasizes how important such laws would be worldwide in a comment on the study.
 She points to the result that it is estimated that almost a quarter of the world’s population lives in a catchment area with a large, drying up lake.
 If, according to scientists, laws play a role in combating water shortages, it is now up to politicians, as climate activists are already demanding (bme with dpa).